-In addition to her daily work responsibilities, Heidi has been married to Worldwide’s President and Director, Robert Bilheimer, for 20 years, at times a challenge in and of itself!
+In addition to her daily work responsibilities, Heidi has been married to Worldwide’s President and Director, Robert Bilheimer, for over 20 years, at times a challenge in and of itself!
 But the family’s two Golden Retrievers, Eli and Mia, are a great distraction, as only goofy Goldens can be.
 She also finds renewal in the Adirondack mountains every chance she gets!

 Along with Running Director Robert Bilheimer, one of Veronica’s favorite pastimes is taking naps.